University of the People review

 Fake news about WASC regional accreditation

-WASC Senior College and University Commission is a serious regional accrediting body, unlike UoPeople's DEAC.
+WASC Senior College and University Commission, also known as WSCUC, is a serious regional accrediting body, unlike UoPeople's DEAC.
 In February 2020, UoPeople claimed to be going to receive WASC regional accreditation.
 WASC didn't issue any statements but UoPeople started to bombard Internet forums, social networks, YouTube etc. claiming that they were going to be accredited.
 Fake news!
 You just have to read the official page https://www.wscuc.org/institutions instead of UoPeople's fake articles: University of the People is just a "candidate", which means it is not accredited by WASC because UoPeople's application was rejected.
 UoPeople can try again in a few years, but nobody really knows when it will be accredited (assuming it will be accredited).
 Besides, accreditation is a long process — unless you get accredited after a couple of days by accreditation mills such as DETC-DEAC.

 UoPeople fake worldwide accreditation

 University of the People sells many degrees in Africa and Asia.
 Unfortunately, people in those countries don't know that UoPeople degrees are not accredited there and are therefore useless: very few (important) universities in the world have multiple international accreditations, which allow them to issue degrees in more than one country.
 This is not the case with the tiny University of the People, which is barely accredited in the US and is unaccredited in the rest of the world.
 For the sake of clarity, UoPeople is not accredited in Europe, Africa, Asia or Oceania.

 List of countries where University of the People (UoPeople.edu) is accredited or unaccredited: